nomike/nomikes_python_challenges/chapters/2/2.0/index.md

 This makes it very popular and a lot of programs and tools are written in python nowadays.

-## A word on python versions
+### A word on python versions

 For a long time python version 2.x was used but it was slowly replaced by python 3.
-While both versions are the same programming language, there are certain incompatible differences between them.
+While both versions belong to the same language family, there are certain incompatible differences between them.

-Python 2 was declared end of life years ago and thus everyone should have switched to python 3 already.
-This course will only cover python 3.
+As python 2 was declared end of life years ago, everyone should have switched to python 3 already.
+Thus this course will only cover python 3.

 If you're running an older version of your operating system, you still might have python 2 installed on your computer.